Public Information Session – April 20, 2021 from 7:00 – 8:30pm

 Through this agreement, Lake Babine Nation and the provincial and federal governments want to improve the region as a whole for everyone who lives there, where all communities thrive by working together.

 The Foundation Agreement is best described as a road-map.
 It contains a series of commitments that the Nation and the provincial and federal governments intend to meet through collaboration and partnership.
 This work will include local communities and industry within Lake Babine Territory.

-This agreement offers a model for how the Province, Canada, Indigenous Nations can work together to improve people’s lives and implement Aboriginal rights and title over time, consistent with the principles of the new Declaration on the Rights of Indigenous Peoples Act.
+This agreement offers a model for how the Province, Canada, Indigenous Nations can work together to improve the quality of life for Lake Babine members and implement Aboriginal rights and title over time, consistent with the principles of the new Declaration on the Rights of Indigenous Peoples Act.
 Lake Babine Nation and the provincial and federal governments are committed to achieving reconciliation through a renewed government-to-government relationship, supported by the Foundation Agreement.

-Please read below to find out more about the agreement and how you can get engaged.
+Please read below to learn more about the agreement.

 About the Foundation Agreement